v4rgas/v4rgas/README.md

 ```
-Greetings people of the Cybersphere
+greetings to all the people of the cybersphere,

-Making cool stuff and cool stuff do cooler stuff
+im a human making cool stuff and cool stuff do cooler stuff

+best regards,
+juan
 ```

 ![](https://github.com/v4rgas/v4rgas/blob/main/me.gif)